GeotrekCE/Geotrek-admin/docs/install/import.rst

 ==========================================

 Importing from a Geotrek instance works the same way as from SIT.
-A usecase for this is to aggregate data from several Geotrek-admin instance.
+A use-case for this is to aggregate data from several Geotrek-admin instance.

 .. danger::
     Importing data from a remote Geotrek instance does not work with dynamic segmentation, your instance where you import data